zakkhoyt/VWWClusteredMapView/README.md

+## NOT READY FOR RELEASE

+But if you are saavy and willing to use unreleased software:

 ### VWWClusteredMapView
 A MKMapView with clustering annotations for iOS and TVOS.
 Use it like a standard MKMapView but instead of addAnnotations and removeAnnotations use the VWWClusteredMapViewDataSource protocol.